 Eventually, I remarried and acquired a terrific step-family.
 After more than a million miles in the air, it was time to finally settle down.
 I obtained a Doctorate degree and began a career as a college professor.
 I’ve since retired from the field of education in order to focus on my storytelling.

-Today, I enjoy writing romantic suspense and historical fiction.
-I’m also fascinated with personal narratives and ancestry quests, and have a website with tips for people writing their memoirs at memoirmagic.net.
-I have a dozen published fiction and non-fiction books, and many more yet-to-be-told tales still in my head.
-Many of my works have won awards, which makes my inner child very happy.
-I’ve received honors and awards from Indie Book of the Day, the National Writers Association, Writers Digest, the American Screenwriters Association, eLitAwards, Killer Nashville Silver Falchion, M&M Book Awards for Mystery and Mayhem, and Baltic Writing Residency.
+Today, I enjoy writing historical romantic suspense, seasoned romance, and mystery.
+I have 20 published fiction and non-fiction books, and many more yet-to-be-told tales still in my head.
+I’ve received honors and awards from Indie Book of the Day, the National Writers Association, Writers Digest, the American Screenwriters Association, eLitAwards, Killer Nashville Silver Falchion, Georgia Romance Writers Mystery and Mayhem, and Baltic Writing Residency.